posjodin/RIOT/boards/avr-rss2/README-avr-rss2.md

 RIOT-OS Port Features
 ---------------------
 Atmel AVR is well supported in RIOT-OS.
-AVR MCU is also used in many arduiono boards.
+Atmel AVR MCU's is also used in many of the Arduino boards.

 The board has the following features:
 * Standard, E64 address from built-in chip.
 Chip also has a 128bit ID.